|

 Starter instruments

-Cornets: Yamaha YCR2330.
+Cornets: Yamaha YCR-2330.

 Intermediate instruments

 Just like used cars, trumpets and cornets are often much better value second hand.
-By hunting around you may be able to find good clean used instruments more much less than the price of a new one, or alternatively, you can buy a much better instrument for you money!
+By hunting around you may be able to find good clean used instruments more much less than the price of a new one, or alternatively, you can buy a much better instrument for your money!

 Below are some good used instruments for sale, for different levels of player.
 If you would like to try out or buy one of these instruments, please contact Philip Bishop on 01372 454962 / 07950 235329.

-| Trumpets and Cornets for Sale |
+Trumpets, Cornets and French Horns for Sale |

 |

-For Sale: Galileo
+Galileo

 |